Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Experiments

-The image set used in this study consisted of 4,724 gastric X-ray images (1,117 images with 1,504 lesion annotations by radiologists and 3,607 images without lesions) from 145 patients in clinical settings provided by Tokai University School of Medicine, Japan.
-A total of 116 images from five randomly selected patients (49 of them with 49 annotated boxes) were used as validation data to determine the hyper parameters and the decision to terminate HBBT, and the remaining 4,608 images from 140 patients were used to train and evaluate the proposed system.
+The image set used in this study consisted of 4,724 gastric X-ray images (1,117 images with 1,504 lesion annotations by radiologists and 3,607 images without lesions) from 145 patients in clinical settings provided by the Tokai University School of Medicine, Japan.
+A total of 116 images from five randomly selected patients (49 of them with 49 annotated boxes) were used as validation data to determine the hyperparameters and to decide when to terminate HBBT.
+The remaining 4,608 images from 140 patients were used to train and evaluate the proposed system.
+Please note that we are not permitted to disclose the image data used in this experiment.
+Each image was an 8-bit grayscale with a resolution of 2,048 $\times$ 2,048 pixels.
+Based on expert annotations of the gastric cancer locations, the smallest rectangle surrounding each location was defined as a bounding box to be detected.

-Each image was in 8-bit grayscale and had a resolution of 2,048 × 2,048 pixels.
-Based on each expert annotation of the gastric cancer locations, the smallest rectangle surrounding each location was defined as a bounding box to be detected.
-A patient-based five-group cross-validation was used for training and evaluation.
-Precision, recall, and F1-score were used as the performance indicators of this system.
-The system provided candidate lesion bounding boxes and their associated confidence scores were above a predefined detection threshold $\xi$.
+A subject-based five-fold cross-validation was used for training and evaluation, with precision, recall, and F1 score serving as the performance indicators for this system.
+The system provided candidate lesion bounding boxes with associated confidence scores exceeding a predefined detection threshold $\xi$.
+In the subject-based five-fold cross-validation, subjects were randomly divided into five groups.
+Images from four groups were used for training, while images from the remaining group were used for evaluation.
+This process was repeated five times, with a different group selected for evaluation each time.
+In medical research, including this experiment, data from the same subject can be inherently similar.
+Using standard cross-validation could lead to a virtual data leak and result in an overestimation of model performance due to the similarity between training and test data.
+To mitigate this and ensure rigorous evaluation, we adopted the subject-based evaluation strategy.